-If MVP is the dream team, then Ronnie and Sam are the couple everyone hates.
-Kind of like, the Taylor Swift and Tom Hiddleston of Jersey Shore — but real.
+If MVP was the dream team, then Ronnie and Sam was the couple everyone hated.
 For six seasons, the viewers and roommates watched this volatile relationship receive anonymous letters, get into fights, and throw mattresses outside.
-Unfortunately, it looks like there won’t be a happily ever after for these two, considering Sammi is the lone cast member not returning for Jersey Shore Family Vacation.
+Unfortunately, it looks like there won't be a happily ever after for these two, considering Sammi was the lone cast member not to return for Jersey Shore Family Vacation.
 You know what that means — Single Ronnie!

-Remember the girls who were categorized as DTF?
-Well, they got to smush, if you see what we’re saying.
-There was even a “smush room” for the more private hookup.
+Remember the women who were categorized as DTF?
+Well, they got to smush, if you see what we're saying.
+There was even a "smush room" for the more private hookup.

-While not necessarily being the most responsible adults, the cast of Jersey Shore is ironically responsible for many things.
-Maybe most importantly is their prep routine for a going out.
-Gone are the days of just throwing on a shirt and hanging around in it until it’s time to leave.
-Instead, once you’re done showering, it’s all about the shirt before the shirt, kind of like a warm-up.
-But then, with the cabs on the way, sound the alarms, because it’s time to put on the true T-shirt of the night.
-And don’t forget to the sing the song as you do it!
+While not necessarily being the most responsible adults, the cast of Jersey Shore was ironically responsible when it came to many things.
+Maybe most importantly was their prep routine for going out.
+Gone are the days of just throwing on a shirt and hanging around in it until it's time to leave.
+Instead, once you're done showering, it's all about the shirt before the shirt — kind of like a warm-up.
+But then, with the cabs on the way, sound the alarms, because it's time to put on the true T-shirt of the night.
+And don't forget to sing the song as you do it!

-Sadly this doesn’t stand for “ultimate tanning institute” in J.S. vernacular as Snooki points out.
+Sadly, this doesn't stand for "ultimate tanning institute" in J.S. vernacular, as Snooki would point out.
 It just has the plain old English definition of urinary tract infection.
-Snooki manages to pick one up after peeing herself in a nightclub so she decides to get drunk on tequila to wash away the pain.
+Snooki managed to pick one up after peeing herself in a nightclub, so she decided to get drunk on tequila to wash away the pain.

-No cast member had as much of a rollercoaster ride through the series than Mike.
-He went from hitting on girls and being the breakout star to hitting his head into a wall and almost breaking his neck.
-During season 4’s trip to Italy, Ronnie and Mike were on the verge of a fight, which Ronnie would surely win.
-In such a dire situation, Mike did what any rational person would do: TKO’d himself.
+No cast member had as much of a roller-coaster ride through the series as Mike.
+He went from hitting on women and being the breakout star to hitting his head into a wall and almost breaking his neck.
+During season 4's trip to Italy, Ronnie and Mike were on the verge of a fight, which Ronnie would surely win.
+In such a dire situation, Mike did what any rational person would do: TKO'd himself.